VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 This is a list of available WebSocket events.
 The code shown is pseudo-WebSocket code that can be used to interact with the server.
 The exact implementation will depend on the platform and WebSocket interface used.

 In general:
-- Each event will take in an input and call a callback function with certain arguments
+- Each event will take in an input and call a callback function with a response dictionary/object as the argument
 - Before a manipulator can be used, it must be [registered](registering-a-manipulator) and [calibrated](calibrating-a-manipulator)
   - Before a manipulator can be moved (including being calibrated), it must have its [movement enabled](enable-movement)
   - A manipulator's position can be read before its movement is enabled though